kubernetes/cloud-provider-vsphere/docs/book/tutorials/deploying_ccm_and_csi_with_multi_dc_vc_aka_zones.md

 And there you go!
 All setup with the correct tags.

-> **NOTE**: Since the CCM and CSI driver support multiple vCenter Servers, the datacenters in the US and EU could be distinctly different.
+> **NOTE**: Since the CPI and CSI driver support multiple vCenter Servers, the datacenters in the US and EU could be distinctly different.
 In that case, the `govc` commands would be identical with the exception of replacing the proper vCenter username, password, and IP address for each command.

 ### 3. Updating your `StorageClass` when using Persistent Storage